-It has been known for some time that X. fastidiosa is a naturally competent bacteria [Kung and Almeida 2011].
+It has been known for some time that bacteria in the X. fastidiosa species are naturally competent [Kung and Almeida 2011].
 Homologous recombination, first detected from genotyping data such as MLST (MultiLocus Sequence Typing), was suggested as a significant but yet not paramount driver of evolution as compared to some other freely recombining bacteria [Scally et al. 2005].
 An important contribution came from Potnis and co-workers, who investigated recombination patterns in outbreak strains and in strains evolving in lab experiments (i.e., as the result of natural transformation) [Potnis et al. 2019].
 The authors analyzed the ecological significance from whole genome sequence data in relation to the infraspecific genetic structure of X. fastidiosa.
 Genomic Integration of 'foreign' DNA though natural transformation consisted of fragments 2–31 kb in size.
-Extensive, but yet sublineage-dependent, intra- and inter-subspecific recombination that have occurred in the course of X. fastidiosa evolution was evidenced.
+Evidence of extensive, but yet sublineage-dependent, intra- and inter-subspecific recombination that occurred in the course of X. fastidiosa evolution was found.
 In some cases, e.g., mulberry (Morus alba) or oleander (Nerium oleander) isolates, genomes appeared chimeric between subsp. fastidiosa and subsp. multiplex.
 Comparing experimentally evolved strains and strains from outbreaks or interceptions indicated genomic regions recurrently showing recombination, suggesting several recombination hotspots in X. fastidiosa genomes.
 In these recombinant regions, genes involved in regulatory and signaling cascades, such as genes encoding for production and sensing of the quorum sensing diffusible signal factor, or genes shown to be important for virulence or nutrient acquisition were detected at high frequencies.
-Globalization as a whole facilitates a sympatric occurrence (i.e., co-infections) of distinct lineages in a same ecological niche, favoring DNA exchange among strains and the possible emergence of some recombinogenic strains for which the rearrangement(s) provide(s) a selective advantage.
+Globalization as a whole facilitates a sympatric occurrence (i.e., co-infections) of distinct lineages in the same ecological niche, favoring DNA exchange among strains and the possible emergence of some recombinogenic strains for which the rearrangement(s) provide(s) a selective advantage.

+Given the disastrous impact X. fastidiosa has had in Europe since its first outdoor detection in 2013, numerous prevention and mitigation measures are being applied [EFSA 2023].
+The early detection of X. fastidiosa in crops by canine olfactory detection as achieved for Candidatus Liberibacter asiaticus [Gottwald et al. 2020] and/or the use of spectral imaging [Zarco-Tejada et al. 2018], further confirmed by in-field molecular detection by LAMP or RPA-based assays [Cesbron et al. 2023], are, in our view, the most promising in terms of application potential.
+The use of modelling to identify the most favourable areas for the establishment of the bacterium [Martinetti and Soubeyrand 2019], based on currently infected areas per subspecies and the known host range will be a considerable aid to the effectiveness of surveillance of the territory, further allowing (i) the precise knowledge of strains associated with these new outbreaks through evolutionary genomics studies, and (ii) the implementation of control methods (use of resistant varieties, for example) in the areas most at risk for its spread to mitigate its impact.

 Ralf Koebnik (Researcher at IRD Montpellier; Molecular microbiologist and bacterial geneticist with special interest in protein secretion and comparative genomics): Type 4 protein secretion – another mechanism to kill bacteria

-Ever since I first immersed myself in scientific research in 1979, when I was cleaning disposable pipette tips and developing Maxam-Gilbert DNA sequencing X-ray films at what is now the Max Delbrück Center for Molecular Medicine in Berlin (Germany), I have been fascinated by protein secretion and other phenomena on lipid bilayer membranes.
+Ever since I first immersed myself in scientific research in 1979, when I was cleaning disposable pipette tips and was developing Maxam-Gilbert DNA sequencing X-ray films at what is now the Max Delbrück Center for Molecular Medicine in Berlin (Germany), I have been fascinated by protein secretion and other phenomena on lipid bilayer membranes.
 It is therefore no surprise that I consider the discovery of type 4 protein secretion as a weapon in bacterial competition in Xanthomonas as one of the outstanding discoveries in recent years.